Pacific Northwest Naval Air Museum: Exhibits

-Exhibits at the museum include two flight simulators and a nose turret from a PBY.
-The organization also owns a scale model of a Nimitz-class aircraft carrier that it takes to parades.
+The museum has 11 display areas, which include a PBY maintenance shop, a MiG-21 tail, Mk-82 bombs, collections on the Korean, Vietnam, Gulf, Afghanistan, and Iraq wars, and an MIA memorial.
+Exhibits at the museum cover naval and local history, including content about Whidbey Island’s Indigenous and settlement history.
+Interactive exhibits at the museum include two flight simulators, a night-vision room, and a nose turret from a PBY that visitors may enter.
+The organization owns a scale model of a Nimitz-class aircraft carrier that it takes to parades.
 It also has an EA-6B service trainer.